-Step 4 Developing Win-Win Situations
+Developing Win-Win Situations

 Win-win situations are times when an outcome is mutually acceptable and both parties gain as much of what they want as possible.
-Developing win-win situations in coalition work is important, especially as It relates to initial coalition member engagement.
+Developing win-win situations is important, especially as It relates to initial implementation team engagement.
 Here are some tips on developing win-win situations:

 Identify your common goals and what your shared mission/vision in this work is.
+Even if someone is not interested in the program specifics of Engage, they might still be interested in creating a culture of care on campus!